Richard-RichIntellect/Splitter/README.md

 # Splitter
 Project Splitter

-Created First Draft then changed the splitter to use the Wuithdrawal Pattern.
+Created First Draft then changed the splitter to use the Withdrawal Pattern.